 What Was The First Electronic Programmable Computer?

-Colosuss was the first computer in the world to be completely electronic, digital, and programmable.
+Colossus was the first computer in the world to be completely electronic, digital, and programmable.
 Designed by Tommy Flowers in the early 1940s and put into use in 1943, the machine was a special purpose computer focused on cracking Nazi encryption.
-Colosuss didn’t actually directly crack the codes but instead processed encrypted messages, simulated mechanical code breakers, and then generated potential key combinations that could be used to decipher the encrypted communication.
+Colossus didn’t actually directly crack the codes, but instead processed encrypted messages, simulated mechanical code breakers, and then generated potential key combinations that could be used to decipher the encrypted communication.

-By modern standards it was quite limited as far as programmable machines go.
-It was not possible to store programs in the machine so each new program had to be manually entered using a series of switches and patch cables.
-Furthermore, once the war was over it was of limited utility as it had been designed specifically for cryptographic tasks and could not be easily retooled to serve civilian needs–although since the program was classified until the 1970s this was hardly a concern at the time.
+By modern standards, it was quite limited as far as programmable machines go.
+It was not possible to store programs in the machine, so each new program had to be manually entered using a series of switches and plugs.
+Furthermore, once the war was over, it was of limited utility since it had been designed specifically for cryptographic tasks and could not be easily retooled to serve civilian needs—but since the program was classified until the 1970s, this was hardly a concern at the time.